Davidokeneee/yess/README.md

-This repository consist of my first two projects which are an audition form Website and a CBT website.
+This repository consists of my first two projects, which are an audition form website and a CBT website.